 What Does the Research Say About the Academic Performance of Homeschooled Students?

 For instance, one nationwide study analyzed data from 1,952 homeschooled students across the country and found that the students, on average, scored at the eightieth percentile or higher in every test category (i.e., reading, listening, language, math, science, social studies, study skills, etc.).

 The national mean for these standardized tests, by contrast, was the 50th percentile.

-Numerous other studies have comparable results.
-For example, two other national studies also found that home schooled students excelled academically.
-A nation wide study of 20,760 homeschooled students in grade levels K-12 found the median standardized test scores to be in the 70th to 80th percentile.
-(50th percentile is considered an average score)
+Many other studies have comparable results.
+For example, a nationwide research study published in the book “Strengths of Their Own – Home Schoolers Across America: Academic Achievement, Family Characteristics, and Longitudinal Traits (pages 54 – 57)” reports that of 20,760 homeschooled students in grade levels K-12 found the median standardized test scores to be in the 70th to 80th percentile.
+(50th percentile is considered an average score).

 State-level studies have reached the same conclusion.
 A study in Washington State involving the Stanford Achievement Test scores of 873 homeschooled children found their median test scores to be in the 65th to 66th percentile range.

 Additionally, in 2008, Dr. Brian Ray, an internationally recognized scholar and president of the non-profit National Home Education Research Institute (NHERI), collected academic data based on 25 years of homeschool achievement.

 “Overall the study showed significant advances in homeschool academic achievement as well as revealing that issues such as student gender, parents’ education level, and family income had little bearing on the results of homeschooled students.”